About me

 • aliby: End-to-end processing of high throughput microscopy time lapses.

-• Nix Config: Fully reproducible computing environments for both multi-user workstations/servers and a personal Macbook.
+• Nix Config: Fully reproducible computing environments for both multi-user workstations/servers and my Macbook.